 All of that said; it certainly should be something you at least try.

 Due to the vast degree at which growers, roasters, and brewers alike have worked to improve the quality of coffee, I believe many who have never tried specialty coffee might be very shocked.
 Specialty coffee may open your eyes up to a whole new world of flavor that you had never experienced before.

 Whenever a group of people works so diligently to bring out the absolute very best in something; amazing things happen.

 This is what is happening with coffee.

 P.S.
-If you want to give Specialty Coffee a try, here are some great beans to start with!
+If you want to give Specialty Coffee a try, we started our own coffee roasting company!